ixy-languages/ixy-languages/README.md

 Latency
 =======

-Average and median latency is the same irregardless of the programming language, the [evaluation script](https://github.com/ixy-languages/benchmark-scripts) can sample the latency of up to 1000 packets per second with hardware timestamping (precision: 12.8 nanoseconds).
+Average and median latency is the same regardless of the programming language, the [evaluation script](https://github.com/ixy-languages/benchmark-scripts) can sample the latency of up to 1000 packets per second with hardware timestamping (precision: 12.8 nanoseconds).
 This yields somewhat interesting results depending on queue sizes and NUMA configuration, see the [ixy paper](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/ixy_paper_draft2.pdf) for an evaluation.

 Latency spikes induced by languages feature a garbage collector and/or a JIT compiler might not be caught by the test setup above.